 This Historic Park was founded in April 21, 1782 and it was the last in a chain of four military fortresses built by the spanish along the coast of Alta California.
 Junipero Sierra well known for his efforts in founding the california missions, blesses the site of the Santa Barbara Presidio four years prior to the establishment of the mission.
 The Presidio historic park encompasses the original Presidio site and is located in modern downtown of Santa Barbara.

 Is also possible to see the Chapel in el Precidio, this chapel was the first church using the authentic materials and buildings techniques of early California's spanish colonial architecture, and that's why is a unique space.

 El Presidio de Santa Barbara holds a special place in my heart for in its chapel is where I married my husband.

 The Presidio is the oldest building in Santa Barbara and the second oldest in California.
 Completed on April 21, 1782, the Presidio served as the military and governental center of the entire region ranging from Los Angeles to San Luis Obispo.
 It was the last in a string of four military fortresses.

 The Presidio was blessed by Father Juniperro Serra in 1786 prior to the founding of the Santa Barbara mission.
 The site is no longer considered sanctified ground by the Catholic church.

 The Presidio is constructed of adobe bricks and a foundation of sandstone boulders.
 In the picture the page's foot is resting on red tiles that were constructed in the manner of the Presidio's origin.

 The park is open daily from 10:30am to 4:30pm.

-Built in 1782 this was the last of 4 fortress built by the Mexicans in Alto California to try and stop the encroachment of territory by foregin powers.
+Built in 1782 this was the last of 4 fortresses built by the Mexicans in Alto California to try and stop the encroachment of territory by foreign powers.